List of Muhteşem Yüzyıl episodes: Season 2 (2011–2012)

+Leo saves Hurrem by eating the poisoned Turkish delight and dies.
 Sadıka is thwarted by Süleyman and later killed by Matrakçı Nasuh, who had become fond of her.
 Hürrem gives birth to her fourth child and third son, Bayezid.
 Spanish Princess Isabella Fortuna is kidnapped by Turkish pirates and sold to Süleyman, who decides to use her as a bargaining chip.
 Isabella unsuccessfully tries to escape several times.
 Hürrem becomes jealous, and gets help to send Isabella to Vienna, where she returns to her monastery.
 Hatice gives birth to her and Ibrahim's first child, a boy named Mehmed, but accidentally smothers him while breastfeeding at night; she later becomes pregnant with twins.
 Süleyman allows Hürrem to become involved in charity work in accordance with the Five Pillars of Islam.
 When he goes to her room at night, she tells him that she cannot sleep with him because she is a free woman and they are not married.
 Breaking with Ottoman tradition, Süleyman decides to marry her.
-Süleyman's mother and others consider the marriage unacceptable.
+Hafsa and others consider the marriage unacceptable.
 Furious, Mahidevran also requests to spend her life as a free woman; Süleyman refuses.
 Hürrem, who sent an assassin to kill İbrahim, changes her mind and calls off the attack after seeing Hatice's sadness. İbrahim, however, is shot with a poisoned arrow during the wedding ceremony by an archer sent by Behram Pasha. İbrahim becomes seriously ill, and Nigar, Matrakçı, and Sümbül bring him to a hot spring to heal him.
 Nigar is ordered to marry Matrakçı Nasuh, and is unhappy because she is in love with İbrahim.
 On her first night in her new home, İbrahim arrives unexpectedly after he and Matrakçı had a deal.
 Matrakçı divorces her, and she becomes İbrahim's lover.
-While the sultan is at war, Süleyman's mother and Mahidevran conspire against Hürrem.
+While the sultan is at war, Hafsa and Mahidevran conspire against Hürrem.
 They plant a spy, and pretend to let Hürrem lead the harem for a while.
 Hürrem gives birth to her fifth child, Cihangir.
 During a rebellion incited by the spy, a slave is accused of stealing gold; the innocent girl immolates herself.
 The slaves take torches and march towards Hürrem's chambers to burn her, but Daye and the guardians save her.
 After his return, Süleyman tells his mother that she is incapable of leading the harem.
 His mother, who had discovered the truth about İbrahim and Nigar, has a stroke and later dies.
 After her death, Hürrem and Mahidevran become rivals for the leadership of the harem.
 Nigar (pregnant by İbrahim) tries to leave the palace, but Hürrem kidnaps and hides her.
 Hatice finally realizes that her husband has been unfaithful; she sits down with him, brings in Nigar, and he admits everything about their relationship.
 Hürrem plots against Mahidevran, making her appear to be the person who ordered a servant to strangle Gülfem Hatun.
-She succeeds this time, and Süleyman makes Hürrem Sultan the leader of the harem.
+She succeeds this time, and Süleyman makes Hürrem the leader of the harem.